LS741HD

 Connect to Power

-NOTE: When installing the projector, incorporate a readily accessible disconnect device in the fixed wiring, or connect the power plug to an easily accessible outlet near the unit.
+Note: When installing the projector, incorporate a readily accessible disconnect device in the fixed wiring, or connect the power plug to an easily accessible outlet near the unit.
 If a fault should occur during operation of the projector, use the disconnect device to switch off the power supply, or disconnect the power plug.

 Connecting to External Devices